frenchchoco/motomulti/README.md

   ```
 - After a bit of processing, the final TXes will start to get generated.
 Expect this process to be long (it can take multiple days).
 The speed will get improved in the future; in the meantime, use multiple motomulti instances to speed the process up.

-## 8.

-- Smoke some green.
-You deserve it, chad.

 # Make sure to do the following if you're running this more than one time